nspilman/natespilmandotcom/blog/foundational-patterns-of-software-development.md

 **Conditionally doing things based on whether or not something is true -**

 The concept of if and else exists across all (to my knowledge) languages.
 This concept is foundational to how everything else works - do something if true, do something else if false.

+**State management -**

+Often, values in memory are stored somewhere that can be accessed by all other parts of the code.